Lake Managua: Islands

-Floodings
+Flooding

-The level of Lake Managua raises significantly during the periods of heavy rain.
+The level of Lake Managua rises significantly during periods of heavy rain.
 The highest water level was recorded during the flooding of 1933.

 The lake rose 3 metres (10 ft) in five days during Hurricane Mitch in 1998, destroying the homes of many who lived on its edge.
 An even higher flooding occurred in September/October 2010.
 Since then, the city has prohibited residential use of the most flood-prone areas, those with the elevation below 42.76 meters above sea level.

 Pollution

-Lake Managua has been described by some authors as "the most contaminated lake in Central America."
+Lake Managua was described by some authors as "the most contaminated lake in Central America."

-The lake has been severely polluted, mostly by decades of sewage being dumped into the lake.
+The lake had been severely polluted, mostly by decades of sewage being dumped into the lake.
 The city sewers have drained into the lake since 1927.
 It was only in 2009 that a modern wastewater treatment plant (built and operated by the British company Biwater) was opened in Managua, but even it treats only 40% of the city's wastewater.

 The lake today has no stable outlet, with only occasional floods to Lake Nicaragua through the Tipitapa River.
 Pollutants are thus concentrated.
-Despite the pollution, some of the people of Managua still live along the lake's shores and eat the fish.
+Despite the pollution, some of the people of Managua still live along the lake's shores and eat the fish from it.

 In 2007 the malecón area was dredged, and the sediment hauled off on barges.
 A strong odor which permeated the area from the sediment disappeared.
 A stone rip-rap and concrete wharf was constructed, and a sightseeing boat called La Novia de Xolotlán makes hour-long lake tours when there are sufficient tourists.

+Lake Managua was virtually dead, biologically speaking until a new wastewater treatment plant saved the lake and turned it into a recreational area for Nicaragua.